 Does the MUP program offer resources unique to other programs?

 The Department of Urban Design and Planning has a Professionals Council (PC) comprised of local planners in the Seattle area who volunteer their time to mentor MUP students.
-For every MUP student, there is a PC member assigned to them based on mutual interests.
+For every MUP student, there is a PC member assigned to mentor them based on mutual interests.
 The PC mentors help students network, identify internships, provide career advice, and much more.
-The PC holds events for MUP students throughout the year, including studio tours, panels of prominent planners discussing important issues, social events, resume workshops, scholarship funds, and more.
+The PC holds events for MUP students throughout the year, including resume workshops, interview clinics, studio tours, panels of prominent planners discussing important issues, social events, scholarship funds, and more.
 The Professionals Council is a unique resource for our students, and is recognized by the Planning Accreditation Board as a model for other planning programs.